vubiostat/accre_tutorial/README.md

 request or consume too many resources, access may be denied.
 This will also help get your account setup.

+One also needs to understand the [command line](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) using a terminal or shell.
+Various [references](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/) exist on the web of the most common commands.

 ### Determine Job Resources

 This is a tricky bit.
 Two pieces of unknown information are required.
 Time to